reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 Here, a node is given a function :math:`f`, called a **forward function**, and an **internal state** :math:`s[t]`.
 Notice how this state depends on a mysterious variable :math:`t`.
 Well, this is just a discrete representation of time.
-Indeed, all operations in ReservoirPy are **recurrent**: the foward function :math:`f` is always applied on some data and on its own previous results, stored in the state :math:`s` (:numref:`node_t1_out`).
+Indeed, all operations in ReservoirPy are **recurrent**: the forward function :math:`f` is always applied on some data and on its own previous results, stored in the state :math:`s` (:numref:`node_t1_out`).

-To summarize, a node performs operations that can be mathematicaly expressed as :eq:`rec_node`:
+To summarize, a node performs operations that can be mathematically expressed as :eq:`rec_node`:

 .. math::
     :label: rec_node